 Our allowance for loan losses is maintained at a level necessary to absorb loan losses that are both probable and reasonably estimable.
 Management, in determining the allowance for loan losses, considers the losses inherent in its loan portfolio and changes in the nature and volume of loan activities, along with the general economic and real estate market conditions.
 Our allowance for loan losses consists of two elements: (1) an allocated allowance, which comprises allowance established on specific loans and class allowances based on historical loss experience and current trends, and (2) an unallocated allowance based on general economic conditions and other risk factors in our markets and portfolios.
 We maintain a loan review system, which allows for a periodic review (at least quarterly) of our loan portfolio and the early identification of potential impaired loans.
 Such system takes into consideration, among other things, delinquency status, size of loans, type and market value of collateral and financial condition of the borrowers.
 Specific loan loss allowances are established for identified losses based on a review of such information.
 A loan evaluated for impairment is considered to be impaired when, based on current information and events, it is probable that we will be unable to collect all amounts due according to the contractual terms of the loan agreement.
 All loans identified as impaired are evaluated independently.
 We do not aggregate such loans for evaluation purposes.
 Loan impairment is measured based on the fair value of collateral method, taking into account the appraised value, any valuation assumptions used, estimated costs to sell and trends in the market since the appraisal date.
 General loan loss allowances are based upon a combination of factors including, but not limited to, actual loan loss experience, composition of the loan portfolio, current economic conditions, management's judgment and losses which are probable and reasonably estimable.
-In addition, for the twelve months ended September 30, 2021, consideration was given and a credit provision was recorded for loans granted short term payment relief.
 The allowance is increased through provisions charged against current earnings and recoveries of previously charged-off loans.
 Loans that are determined to be uncollectible are charged against the allowance.
 While management uses available information to recognize probable and reasonably estimable loan losses, future loss provisions may be necessary based on changing economic conditions.
 Payments received on impaired loans generally are either applied against principal or reported as interest income, according to management's judgment as to the collectability of principal.
-The allowance for loan losses as of September 30, 2021 is maintained at a level that represents management's best estimate of losses inherent in the loan portfolio, and such losses were both probable and reasonably estimable.
+The allowance for loan losses as of September 30, 2022 is maintained at a level that represents management's best estimate of losses inherent in the loan portfolio, and such losses were both probable and reasonably estimable.